woodenclock/tp/docs/UserGuide.md

 - `list` : Lists all entries.
 - `bye` : Exits the program.

-Refer to the [features](https://hackmd.io/r8Nj6jFWTW2axYiqpQ_PHw?both#Features) below for details of each command.
+Refer to the [features](https://ay2324s1-cs2113t-w11-2.github.io/tp/UserGuide.html#features) below for details of each command.

 [⬆ Back to top](https://ay2324s1-cs2113t-w11-2.github.io/tp/UserGuide.html#table-of-contents)

 ---

 ## Features
->❗IMPORTANT
+>❗IMPORTANT\n
-> Capitalized words are to be substituted appropriatedly
+> Capitalized words are to be substituted appropriatedly\n
 > E.g., `delete INDEX` should be `delete 2`